rodneygauna/H3O_Inferno/README.md

 app.config['MAIL_PASSWORD'] = EMAIL_PASSWORD # Leave this as is, it will use the .env file
 ```

 Make the changes necessary and save the changes you've made.

 Lastly, for the data to save on the server, a database will need to be created.
+Review the section titled [Hardware/Local Environment](#hardwarelocal-environment) for the steps
 This can be done with the following command:

 ```python
 flask commands db_create
 ```

-#### Docker Build and Run
+#### Docker Build, Run, Stop, and Remove

 Build the image and run the container: